Tornado Weekend!

 (1963 - 2012)

 Whitney was a musical marvel.
-I loved her musical and acting talents, her beauty, her incredible smile and the obvious love she had for what she did.
+I loved her musical and acting talents, her beauty, her incredible smile and the obvious love she had for singing, acting, and performing.

-The one poignant memory I have of Whitney was when she appeared on stage with another very well known Diva -- Mariah Carey in 1998 to sing the immortal, "When You Believe," http://youtu.be/CxIN79n4jVo
+One poignant memory I have of Whitney was when she appeared on stage with another very well known Diva -- Mariah Carey.
+In 1998, Whitney and Mariah combined their musical talents to sing the immortal, "When You Believe," http://youtu.be/CxIN79n4jVo

-Every time I watch that video and hear that song I can feel the shivers racing down my spine -- the song and the coming together of these two talented music giants was sensational to say the least.
+Each time I watch that video and hear that song I can feel the shivers racing down my spine -- the song and the coming together of these two talented musical giants was phenomenal to say the least.

 Of course, there was the time when Whitney sang, "The Star Spangled Banner" in 1991 at Super Bowl XXV http://youtu.be/xS-R7SM_-M4